Learn / Guides / Customer analytics guide

 Hotjar Heatmaps help you see what attracts attention or what gets ignored on your site or digital product, so you can optimize your content for your users.

 7. Better customer service

-Great customer service is crucial to create customer satisfaction, brand credibility and loyalty, and product advocacy.
-But how can you determine what areas of your customer service experience you need to improve?
+Great customer service is crucial to create satisfied and loyal users, brand credibility, and product advocacy.
+But how can you determine which areas of your customer service experience you need to improve?
 You guessed it—customer analytics.

 Metrics like overall ratings, customer satisfaction scores (CSAT), customer retention rates (CRR), average support ticket time, and more helps your team determine where your support for your users is falling short.

 Strategically using customer analytics helps you build your brand, improve your reputation for great products and amazing service, and gain a loyal customer base.